phylum-dev/cli/docs/extensions/extension_sandboxing.md

 ## Limitations

-The `PhylumApi.runSandboxed` method is the only allowed means of spawning child processes from an extension.
+The `PhylumApi.runSandboxed` method is the only recommended means of spawning child processes from an extension.
 The `Deno.run` method should be avoided in order to prevent extensions from escaping the sandbox, and will be disabled in a future version.

-The method is only allowed to request permissions that are at least as restrictive as the ones specified in the manifest.
+The `PhylumApi.runSandboxed` method is only allowed to request permissions that are at least as restrictive as the ones specified in the manifest.

 ## Advanced Usage